Management5Exceptions/ProjectManagement/README.md

 # Step 1: Add Appylar to your Gradle

 Make sure `Cocoapods` is available in your project's root file(ViewController).
-Then import the class in your view controller
+Then import the class in your ViewController.

 ```swift
 Import UIKit